 Why is automating AP crucial to your business?

-Automating AP is crucial to your business because it minimizes data entry and paper invoices, drives consistency in payment processes, securely pays suppliers and controls cash flow while minimizing spending on AP.
+Automating AP is crucial to your business because it minimizes data entry and paper invoices, drives consistency in payment processes, more securely pays suppliers and controls cash flow while minimizing spending on AP.

 AP automation also drives down payment-processing costs — frequently by between 50-to-85 percent — when compared to paper-based checks, according to a report by the research and advisory company, Ardent Partners, titled “Accounts Payable Metrics That Matter in 2020.”